 Other attendance reports, such as truancy, rely on excused and unexcused absences.
 There are legal consequences if your child misses too much school.
 You must send a note and/or phone the school within 72 hours to clear any excusable absences.
-Parents/Guardians have the right to be notified on a timely basis if their child is absent from school without permission.
+Parents/ Guardians have the right to be notified on a timely basis if their child is absent from school without permission.
 Unexcused absences are recorded as a truancy.

 - A. Notwithstanding Section 48200, a pupil shall be excused from school when the absence is: - 1.
 Due to the pupil's illness, including an absence for the benefit of the pupil's mental or behavioral health. - 2.
-Due to quarantine under the direction of a county or city health officer. - For the purpose of having medical, dental, optometrical, or chiropractic services rendered. - 4.
-For the purpose of attending the funeral services of a member of the pupil's immediate family, so long as the absence is not more than one day if the service is conducted in California and not more than three days if the service is conducted outside California. - 5.
-For the purpose of jury duty in the manner provided for by law. - Due to the illness or medical appointment during school hours of a child of whom the pupil is the custodial parent, including absences to care for a sick child, for which the school shall not require a note from a doctor. - 7.
-For justifiable personal reasons, including, but not limited to, an appearance in court, attendance at a funeral service, observance of a holiday or ceremony of the pupil's religion, attendance at a religious retreat, attendance at an employment conference, or attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization, when the pupil's absence is requested in writing by the parent or guardian and approved by the principal or a designated representative pursuant to uniform standards established
+Due to quarantine under the direction of a county or city health officer. - 3.
+For the purpose of having medical, dental, optometrical, or chiropractic services rendered. - 4.
+For the purpose of attending the funeral services or grieving the death of either a member of the pupil's immediate family, or of a person that is determined by the pupil's parent or guardian to be in such close association with the pupil as to be considered the pupil's immediate family, so long as the absence is not more than five days per incident. - 5.
+For the purpose of jury duty in the manner provided for by law. - 6.
+Due to the illness or medical appointment during school hours of a child of whom the pupil is the custodial parent, including

-- by the governing board of the school district. - 8.
+- absences to care for a sick child, for which the school shall not require a note from a doctor. - 7.
+For justifiable personal reasons, including, but not limited to, an attendance or appearance in court, attendance at a funeral service, observance of a holiday or ceremony of the pupil's religion, attendance at a religious retreat, attendance at an employment conference, or attendance at an educational conference on the legislative or judicial process offered by a nonprofit organization, when the pupil's absence is requested in writing by the parent or guardian and approved by the principal or a designated representative pursuant to uniform standards established by the governing board of the school district. - 8.
 For the purpose of serving as a member of a precinct board for an election pursuant to Section 12302 of the Elections Code. - 9.
 For the purpose of spending time with a member of the pupil's immediate family who is an active duty member of the uniformed services, as defined in Section 49701, and has been called to duty for, is on leave from, or has immediately returned from, deployment to a combat zone or combat support position.
 Absences granted pursuant to this paragraph shall be granted for a period of time to be determined at the discretion of the superintendent of the school district. - For the purpose of attending the pupil's naturalization ceremony to become a United States citizen. - 11.
 For the purpose of participating in a cultural ceremony or event. - 12.
-Authorized at the discretion of a school administrator, as described in subdivision (c) of Section 48260. - B. A pupil absent from school under this section shall be allowed to complete all assignments and tests missed during the absence that can be reasonably provided and, upon satisfactory completion within a reasonable period of time, shall be given full credit therefor.
-The teacher of the class from which a pupil is absent shall determine which tests and assignments shall be reasonably equivalent to, but not necessarily identical to, the tests and assignments that the pupil missed during the absence. - C. For purposes of this section, attendance at religious retreats shall not exceed four hours per semester. - D. Absences pursuant to this section are deemed to be absences in computing average daily attendance and shall not generate state apportionment payments. - E. For purposes of this section, the following definitions apply:
+(A) For the purpose of a middle school or high school pupil engaging in a civic or political event, as provided in subparagraph (B), provided that the pupil notifies the school ahead of the absence. - (B) (i) A middle school or high school pupil who is absent pursuant to subparagraph (A) is required to be excused for only one schoolday-long absence per school year. - (ii) A middle school or high school pupil who is absent pursuant to subparagraph (A) may be permitted additional excused